chry-santhemum/caller/README.md

 See `demo.py` for basic usage.

-**Acknowledgements:** This module was based on some code shared to me by Adam Karvonen, who in turn got it from James Chua.
+**Acknowledgements:** This module was based on some code initially shared with me by Adam Karvonen, who in turn got it from James Chua.